Decelerated spreading in degree-correlated networks

+Seen from a different yet complementary angle, both accelerators and delayers become more efficient in disassortative networks.
+As the high-$k$ nodes are less topologically clustered than in assortative networks, the self-impeding overlap of their influenced areas is minimized.
+This phenomena has recently also been observed in real-world networks \cite{Kitsak:2010} and can be revealed by the $k$-core decomposition \cite{dorogovtsev-2006-96}.
+A $k$-core is the maximum subgraph with all nodes having minimum degree $k$, and a $k$-shell contains the fraction of nodes belonging to the $k$-core but not to the $(k+1)$-core, see Fig. \ref{fig:cores}(a).
+Clustering the delayers within higher-order $k$-shells \mbox{(type I, $r > 0$)} allows for a fast propagation in the lower-order $k$-shells [Fig. \ref{fig:cores}(b)], while clustering the accelerators (type II, $r > 0$) effectively decelerates the spreading within the lower-order $k$-shells [Fig. \ref{fig:cores}(c)].

+In scale-free networks the majority of nodes remains in lower-order $k$-shells [Fig. \ref{fig:cores}(c), inset], so that these two opposite effects become directly reflected in $\left\langle \tau \right\rangle$.

+The decelerating effect of degree correlations thus relies on a rich network topology, being a very natural feature of real-world networks \cite{Kitsak:2010}.
+In order to highlight the importance of large degree fluctuations, Fig. \ref{fig:poisson_nets} depicts the behavior of $\left\langle \tau \right\rangle$ for networks with a Poissonian degree distribution.
+Indeed, for $\theta < 0$ and $r > 0$ the activation times first decrease with growing $r$, as observed in scale-free networks, but increase again for $r = r_\textrm{MAX}$ [Fig. \ref{fig:poisson_nets}(a)], in agreement with \cite{Payne:2009}.
+This non-monotonous behavior is again confirmed by the efficient paths [Fig. \ref{fig:poisson_nets}(b)].

+In summary, we have drawn a global picture on how the spreading speed is jointly determined by the NIRF and the degree correlations in the underlying network.
+By introducing a tunable model allowing us to interpolate between two fundamental spreading types, we were able to reveal that the propagation becomes slow in assortative networks, if high-$k$ nodes locally act as accelerators.
+Conversely, the propagation becomes slow in disassortative networks, if the high-$k$ nodes act as delayers.
+Exploiting this opposite yet dramatic effect should provide efficient strategies to delicately control many real-world spreading processes, so as to impede epidemic diseases or to accelerate the diffusion of information.

-The authors thank Adilson E. Motter and Roberto Nibali for helpful discussions.
+The authors thank Adilson E. Motter and Albert D\'iaz-Guilera for helpful discussions and the anonymous referees for their valuable suggestions.
 M.S. acknowledges Swisselectric Research for co-funding the present work.
-L.B. acknowledges partial financial support by the EU project IRRIIS No. 027568.
+L.B. gratefully acknowledges partial financial support from the project VEGA 1/0361/10.